Why is teaching kids good money habits important?

 These conversations are tangible ways to help kids learn the difference between wants and needs.
 When they know the real costs of living, it’s easier for kids to understand why you don’t order pizza every evening or why there’s no money in the budget to buy that $200 pair of sneakers.

 And when kids have a sense of just how much cash goes to running a household every month, then how much you earn begins to make more sense.
 Younger kids begin to understand that it costs a certain amount of money each month to live.
-For teens who are contemplating a career and entering the workforce, information on how much you earn and how much it costs to run a household can help them make informed choices and entrench good money habits early.
+For teens who are contemplating their first job or starting their career and entering the workforce, information on how much you earn and how much it costs to run a household can help them make informed choices and entrench good money habits early.

-Talk about good money and bad money habits
+Talk to your kids about good and bad money habits

 One of the easiest ways to teach kids how to develop good money habits is to give them an allowance, and then use it as a teaching tool.

 With little kids, the classic “three jar” system works well: they can divide their weekly allowance into three containers marked “spend,” “save,” and “give.”
 This gets kids used to the idea that some of their cash is meant to be spent now, some saved for later, and some used to make the world a better place for others.
 Let your child pick the charity for their “give” jar — maybe an animal shelter if they’re crazy about dogs, or a charity to honour a loved one who’s been ill, or a relief fund for people affected by COVID-19.
 They’ll be more excited about giving back if the cause is one they care about.

 As kids get older, you can up their allowance, along with their financial responsibility.
 This could mean gradually making your kids responsible for more and more of their own financial decisions, like buying their own clothing beyond the basics, video games, or trips to the coffee shop.
 Once they’re old enough, encourage your teen to get a part-time summer job to pay for these extras and save for their future.